Frank Ferris

 Frank Ferris at the 52nd annual AJJF convention in Boise, ID.

-Sensei Frank (Franko) Ferris holds the rank of Yodan with the American Judo and Jujitsu Federation.
+Sensei Frank (Franko) Ferris holds the rank of Godan with the American Judo and Jujitsu Federation.
 He is the chief instructor at High Sierra Jujitsu school.

 Frank